From happy customers

 Translating to the "Golden Land", Suvarnabhumi contrasts the historical sections, offering a glimpse into Thailand's dynamic growth and future aspirations.

-Top things to do in Ancient City Bangkok
+Top things to do in Ancient Siam Bangkok

 With over 116 miniatures dotted across the museum, visiting the Muangboran Museum will take up most of your day.
 But there are some things you can’t miss out on, and we’ve compiled a list of top things to cross off during your visit.